 Now, the CAC calculation is helpful, but take a look at this one, which gives you a customer’s lifetime value (CLV) to your company:

-To keep a customer for a lifetime (i.e, customer retention), great customer service must be a company’s main focus.
+To keep a customer for a lifetime (i.e, customer retention), customer satisfaction must be a company’s main focus.

 As a proud member of the white-gloved (and, cough, cough, highly esteemed) Customer Experience Team here at SurveyMe, I’ve witnessed the power of great customer service firsthand.
-Still, I was shocked to read that 73% of consumers say friendly customer service representatives can make them fall in love with a brand.
+Still, customer satisfaction data indicates that 73% of consumers say friendly customer service representatives can make them fall in love with a brand.
 Fall in love?
 WOW.

 So, why aren’t we cueing the romantic violins at every corner?

-Here are 3 common customer satisfaction issues that can make your customers lose that lovin’ feeling:
+How to handle 3 customer satisfaction issues that can make your customers lose that lovin’ feeling:

 Your product showed up, but it did not deliver.
 Now you have a justifiably angry customer.